Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Transformation rules under finite maps

 \end{theorem} Compare with \cite{HunekeLeuschkeTwoTheoremsAboutMaximal,VonKorffToricVarieties,CarvajalRojasSchwedeTuckerFundamentalGroup,CarvajalRojasFiniteTorsors} in characteristic $p > 0$, with \cite{XuZhuangUniquenessOfTheMinimizerOfTheNormalizedVolume} in characteristic zero, and also with \cite{BrennerJeffriesNunezBetancourtQuantifyingSingularities,SmirnovJeffriesTransformationRuleForNaturalMult} in equal characteristic more generally.

-\begin{remark} Unless $k = R/\m_R \to S/\m_S = k'$ is an isomorphism, we do not compute $s^{\underline{x}}_{\perfd}(S)$ as the normalized length of $S_{\perfd}^{A_{\infty,0}}/I_{\infty}^S$ respect to $A_{\infty, 0}$.
-Instead, we first form $A' = W(k')\llbracket x_2, \dots, x_d\rrbracket \supseteq A$, a subring of $S$, and compute the normalized length of $S^{A'_{\infty,0}}_{\perfd}/I_{\infty}^S$ respect to $A'_{\infty, 0}$.
+\begin{remark} Unless $k = R/\m_R \to S/\m_S = k'$ is an isomorphism, we do not compute $s^{\underline{x}}_{\perfd}(S)$ as the normalized length of $S_{\perfd}^{\Ainfty}/I_{\infty}^S$ respect to $\Ainfty$.
+Instead, we first form $A' = W(k')\llbracket x_2, \dots, x_d\rrbracket \supseteq A$, a subring of $S$, and compute the normalized length of $S^{\Ainfty'}_{\perfd}/I_{\infty}^S$ respect to $A'_{\infty}$.
 This difference can be handled as follows.

-First of all, we claim that $S^{A_{\infty,0}}_{\perfd} \cong S^{A'_{\infty,0}}_{\perfd}$.
+First of all, we claim that $S^{\Ainfty}_{\perfd} \cong S^{\Ainfty'}_{\perfd}$.
 To see this, note that since perfectoidization does not depend on the choice of base perfectoid ring by \cite[Proposition 8.5]{BhattScholzepPrismaticCohomology}, we have

-where all the completions are derived $p$-completion, and the third equality follows from the fact that $A \to A'$ is finite flat.
+where the third equality follows from the fact that $A \to A'$ is finite flat and so $A'\otimes_AA_\infty= A'_{\infty}$ (note also that, all terms inside $(-)_\perfd$ above are classically $p$-complete since they are derived $p$-complete and $p$-torsion free).
 In view of this, notice also that the construction of the ideal $I_{\infty}$ is independent of our choice of $A$ or $A'$.

 Finally, by utilizing \autoref{prop.NormalizedLengthProperties} \autoref{prop.NormalizedLengthProperties.b} and \autoref{prop.NormalizedLengthProperties.c}, we observe that